 5. Letters of Reference (3)

 Provide three references from referees who are familiar with your work, and who can comment on your ability to do research and succeed in advanced studies.
-Ask them to complete the Letter of Reference form (MS Word), and to place the form in an envelope and sign over the seal.
-Referees should mail the completed forms directly to the Program Administrator (EdD) at the address above.
-(Alternatively, you may collect and send the letters personally, sealed and signed as above.)
+Please ask your referees to complete the Letter of Reference form and to return the forms directly to the EdD Program Administrator via email (email@example.com).

 6. Official transcripts from the most recently attended post-secondary institution(s)

 Applicants must provide evidence of having completed a master's degree.